Crossroads (1955 TV series)

 Crossroads is an American television anthology series based on the activities of clergy from different denominations.
-It aired from October 1955 to June 1956 on ABC.
-The series' second season aired from October 1956 to June 1957 in syndication.
-It was retitled The Way of Life during syndication.
+It aired from October 7, 1955, to September 27, 1957, on ABC.
+The show was retitled The Way of Life for syndication.

 Story technical advisers were credited as Fr.
 George Barry Ford, USN Captain Maurice M. Witherspoon Presbyterian Minister, Vice-President of the Military Chaplains Association and Rabbi William Franklin Rosenblum.
-The entire series is preserved at the UCLA Film & Television Archive in Los Angeles, California.
+The entire series is preserved at the UCLA Film and Television Archive in Los Angeles, California.

 Overview

+All of the series' episodes dramatized clergymen's experiences, including personal and professional problems that they encountered.
+Many faiths were represented over the course of the series.
 The episodes, which often had deep spiritual themes, were usually set in the 1950s, but some were framed for an earlier era.

+Chevrolet sponsored Crossroads.
+Bernard L. Schubert was the producer-packager, and Harry Joe Brown was the series maker.
+Episodes were filmed at Samuel Goldwyn Studios.

+Guest stars

 The series featured numerous guest stars, many of whom appeared in several episodes throughout the series' run.
 James Dean appeared in a 1955 episode, "Broadway Trust", along with Lloyd Bridges and Mary Treen.
 The episode aired five weeks after Dean died in an automobile crash in September 1955.

 Victor Jory was cast in the 1957 episode "Lone Star Preacher", a dramatization of the Texas Baptist pastor George Washington Truett, with Barbara Eiler as his wife, Jo Truett.